dmoore247/dbsql-tools/README.md

 ## Installation

-1. [Clone](https://docs.databricks.com/en/repos/git-operations-with-repos.html#run-git-operations-on-databricks-git-folders-repos) this repo to Databricks workspace
+1. Clone this repo to Databricks workspace.
+  * Refer to this [documentation](https://docs.databricks.com/en/repos/git-operations-with-repos.html#run-git-operations-on-databricks-git-folders-repos) on how to use Git repo on Databricks.
-2. Open the `main` notebook
+2. Follow the instruction in the `main` notebook
-3. Execute all cells in the "Set Up" section.
-4. Verify if the system schemas (access, compute, billing) are enabled in your workspace:
-  * If enabled, proceed to Step 2: Create Dashboard.
-  * If not enabled:
-    * Proceed to Step 3: Enable System Tables (ensure an account admin is available to perform this step).
-    * Then return to Step 2.

 ## Output

-A dashboard will be generated to identify SQL workloads running on Interactive Clusters (which is an anti-pattern)
+A dashboard will be generated to identify SQL workloads running on Interactive Clusters similar to below:

 <img width="661" alt="image" src="https://github.com/anhhchu/dbsql-tools/blob/main/sample%20dashboard.png?raw=true">